tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <compare>
 <james {% include timecode %}>

 Delphi won't be going back in time with them though because... reasons.
 As they <mark>make their way through the Forbidden Forest</mark>, the pair talk about their lives.
-And <mark>Albus reveals how how much he hates it at Hogwarts, how terrible it is for him</mark>.
+And <mark x>Albus reveals how how much he hates it at Hogwarts, how terrible it is for him</mark>.

 > <mark></mark>**SCORPIUS:** Not for me.
 >